 Jesus.
 Forty-six and still doing shit to make my mom happy.
 Oh well.

-When I get close, I score another terrific parking spot.
+When I get close, I land another terrific parking spot.
 Now the rain is coming down good, and I shouldn't detour into the crappy thrift shop there on 49th, but I do.

-It's really crappy.
-It's got crappy Christmas stuff in the front - Santas made out of yarn, drinking glasses that are the opposite of elegant, Styrofoam ornaments - there's nothing cool to this kitsch.
+It's junky, cheep and cheesy.
+The Christmas stuff in the front - Santas made out of yarn, drinking glasses that are the opposite of elegant, Styrofoam ornaments - there's nothing cool to this kitsch.

 How about seven? he says.